merivale/victor/src/Theory/Long/README.md

 "She is going to see him."
 ```

 There are now three relevant interpretations.
 On the first, she is on the way to see him as we speak.
 On the second, there is a prearrangement in place for her to go and see him at some unspecified time in the future.
 These two messages correspond exactly to the two just examined, the second being a conservative `PREORDAINED` version of the first.
-But there is now also a third interpretation, unlike any we have seen before, according to which she herself needn't be going anywhere.
+But there is now also a third interpretation, unlike any we have seen before, according to which she herself needn’t be going anywhere.
 On this reading, her seeing him in the future is expected, but it might perfectly well be because he is coming to see her.

 I diagnose the first of these three interpretations - she is on the way to his location as we speak - as a (merely) `DISPLACED` message.
 Thus: